f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 Enter a hostname for the BIG-IP Next instance, and an optional description.
-Then, in the drop down box select **rSeries Standalone**, and then click the **Start Creating** button.
+Then, in the drop-down box select **rSeries Standalone**, and then click the **Start Creating** button.
 From the **rSeries Provider** section select the rSeries device that you added previously.
 Then click **Next**.

 ..
 Note:: In the current F5OS-A 1.8.0 and BIG-IP Next releases the hostname must be exactly the same for any standalone nodes that wil be later joined as part of an HA cluster.